Developers

 1. Contract Definition

-First, define the contract interface using the sol! macro.
+First, define the contract interface using the sol! and load_abi! macros.
 This generates Rust bindings for your smart contract.

 2. Job Definition with Event Handler